 Here at The Windows Guys of Florida, we specialize in a wide assortment of different types of windows.
+There are a number of different impact window types you can get.
 This sort of thing is kind of our deal.
 We understand that for the homeowner, the right type of window is essential to making your home fit your true vision.
 Here we will go over 7 window styles to make your home really shine.

 WINDOW STYLES | DOUBLE HUNG